ImGRUI/Simply-OptiFine/README.md

+## SimplyFine
-## See Modrinth for the downloads.
+See [Modrinth](https://modrinth.com/modpack/sif) for the downloads.

+This repository exists to host the wiki, Issues, etc.